-Plugs not coming out easily means not enough Acne Med or maybe not drinking enough water, but usually Acne Med.
+Plugs not coming out easily means not enough Acne Med or maybe not drinking enough water, but usually, it is Acne Med.
 Curiously, however, plugs seem to come out well when the client is doing NOTHING at home.
 I mean zip.
 So explaining that doesn’t always work.
 But the skin takes on this “look” when they are doing their routine.
-It isn’t necessarily clearing, but it looks different.
+It isn’t necessarily clear, but it looks different.

 Saying that to a client, or worse, to a mom, sounds like you haven’t a clue what is going on.

 “The skin looks exfoliated.”
 Those words seem to carry the point across.

 Last week a young man came in that I have been treating for a year.
 He has really bad cystic acne with the pustules filled with blood.
 Sadly, his skin needed a lot of help.
 He was diligent and cleared up beautifully in the usual three to four months.
 Nothing was left but the red marks so we were just seeing him once a month.

 Then he started slacking, just a bit at first so it wasn’t noticeable.
 The fact that slacking takes up to three months to show on the skin is our worst enemy.
 The client thinks he is getting away with it.
 “I skipped twice last week and nothing happened.”
 Sorry, but is just going to take three months to show up.